About Falmer Magazine

 Falmer is the University of Sussex’s annual magazine, produced by the Development and Alumni Relations Office.

-Falmer is currently available in digital format and is shared widely within our community of alumni, staff, students and friends of the University.
+Falmer is currently available in both print and digital format and is shared widely within our community of alumni, staff, students and friends of the University.

 If you didn't receive an email alerting you to the latest edition of Falmer, we may not have an up-to-date email address for you.
 To keep in touch, you can: